aviralch/assesment-cesium/README.md

 To start the project locally :
 1. git clone https://github.com/aviralch/assesment-cesium.git
+2. cd assesment-cesium
 2. npm install
 3. npm start
+4. open browser and go to http://localhost:3000/

 The user is able
 ● Display the current list of materials